Ensure fire safety in your business through regular, efficient and effective fire extinguisher maintenance with a mobile application.

 It’s a good idea to keep a digital track record of who performed the inspection, which extinguisher was checked (noting the serial number), and if the inspection was performed at the designated time.

 Learn more about how to best use Lumiform's fire inspection software.
 We've prepared templates for your fire extinguisher checklists that you can customize and use immediately with the app.

-Use this fire extinguisher inspection checklist template to regularly check the fire extinguishers in a building for proper functioning.
+Use this fire extinguisher inspection form template to regularly check the fire extinguishers in a building for proper functioning.
 See template

 Use this monthly fire extinguisher inspection checklist to maintain safety in your workplace.
 See template